rickhull/public/blog/pihole.md

 3. 10 GB for arch
 4. 20 GB for NixOS
 5. 30 GB for files
-6. 60 GB for files
+6. 60 GB (whatever is left) for files

 ### Detailed Partitioning